 Along with complete dashboard and API monitoring interface, your clients have full visualization of the runtime and historical execution trend of the application integration services being consumed through the published APIs.

-The user interface for the Adeptia ESB is completely graphical visual design studio and the entire ESB functionality is available through the browser.
+The user interface for the Adeptia ESB architecture is completely graphical visual design studio and the entire ESB functionality is available through the browser.
 Adeptia supports Active Directory/ LDAP integration and also supports SSO for your developers and business users to login, collaborate and design ESB solutions.

 Each service category in Adeptia ESB, whether it is Data Schemas, Data Transformations, Events or Orchestrations are all managed through a centralized services repository.
 The Services Repository Management interface allows users to browse through services and allows them to easily manage a service in terms of adding it into a version control, organizing it into a project or a classification, looking at impact analysis, viewing service documentation, reviewing service dependencies with other services, and managing its overall access within your organization.

-Data transformation and mapping in Adeptia ESB is a visual interface where users can load data layouts or schemas of customer files and map the data to any target format.
+Data transformation and mapping in Adeptia ESB is a visual interface where users can automatically load data layouts or schemas of customer files and map the data to any target format.
 A visual Data Mapper allows users to:

 Data mapper can handle any number of sources and targets and supports all types of data formats such as XML, JSON, CSV, Excel, Fixed Width, Databases, WSDL, EDI and many other data types.
 Some of the important functions of Data Mapper interface are: